mooxphp/moox/packages/builder/DEVLOG.md

     -   [ ] getResourceName should be auto detected
     -   [ ] Currently new Packages need to register in core to use TranslatableConfig, that was not my best idea
     -   [ ] Relations, like Taxonomies, but "on the left"
-    -   [ ] Publish
-        -   Publish Button is shown on already published items
-        -   Should then be save only
-        -   There could be a create new draft for published?
-        -   Preview URL feature ... https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167 ... by Spatie
     -   [ ] Relations like Taxonomies, and what about Relationsmanagers?
--   [ ] Core Docs
-    -   Naming convention InModel InResource InPages and Single for single-use traits
+    -   [ ] Naming convention InModel InResource InPages and Single for single-use traits
-    -   TabsInResource - contains TODO
+    -   [ ] TabsInResource - contains TODO
-    -   TabsInPage - just getTabs needs to be defined
+    -   [ ] TabsInPage - just getTabs needs to be defined
-    -   TaxonomyInPages - needs that mount method in ViewPage
+    -   [ ] TaxonomyInPages - needs that mount method in ViewPage
-    -   AuthorInModel
-    -   AuthorInResource
-    -   StatusInModel
-    -   StatusInResource - WIP
-    -   Links to builder or builder doc inside
 -   [ ] Category / Tag Docs
     -   Provides a powerful hierarchical Category system, based on Nested Set and highly configurable Filament resources to build.
     -   https://github.com/lazychaser/laravel-nestedset
     -   https://github.com/CodeWithDennis/filament-select-tree, does need `php artisan filament:assets
     -   Screens
     -   Usage / Config
--   $livewire->saveAndCreateAnother(); error, auch in Tags und Builder?
--   Relationships - in builder but like taxonomies
 -   Add fields and features: https://chatgpt.com/c/67180a73-d4e8-800c-b37a-0fa822555a11
 -   Meta, see "add fields and features Chat" for JSON, EAV, Polymorphic or [Spatie](https://github.com/spatie/laravel-schemaless-attributes) , currently tending to JSON + Polymorphic
 -   HasSlug has been removed from the model, as long as Moox Slug is not ready, dependency to Spatie slug is where to do?